 What Happens to Bees in Autumn & Winter?

-As autumn arrives, have you ever wondered what happens to bees in the colder months of the year?
+Have you ever wondered what happens to bees in the colder months of the year?

 Contrary to popular belief, not all bees hibernate.
 Unlike some bumblebee species, honey bees never hibernate; they remain active all through-out the year.